 Smorgasburg has bragging rights as the largest weekly outdoor food market in the country.
 Started in Williamsburg, this market has consistently drawn fantastic local vendors to sell food and drink on the Brooklyn waterfront—and thousands of hungry visitors to sample them.
 Now that the warm weather has officially settled in, Smorgasburg is back and better than ever.
+Adjacent to the East River State Park and close to all the best Brooklyn flea shops your heart could desire, come and experience this open air food market that features over 100 vendors every Saturday and Sunday during the summer season.
+Even Los Angeles's outdoor markets can't compare to this.
+Find yourself closer to Park Slope?
+No problem, Smorgasburg also takes place at Prospect Park Breeze Hill.
+Get your fill of food trucks, gluten free goodies, and 100 local vendors while it lasts!
 Find out the new locations and times you can experience Smorgasburg this season!

 Bona Bona ice cream will be featured at the new Smorgasburg at Hudson Yards.

 Manhattan’s newest neighborhood will be hosting 6 Smorgasburg vendors every Tuesday and Wednesday.
 Come to Hudson Yards’ luxury mall and climbable sculpture, then sample affordable global cuisine at these “Mini-Smorg” tents.
 Oconomi, Jianbing Co., Excell’s Kingston Eatery, Home Frite, and Bona Bona Ice Cream will number among the rotating list of vendors beginning their run on May 14.
 Open Tuesday-Wednesday, 11am-7pm.
 West 34th St. at Hudson Blvd E.